khusmann/bt-ht-n76/README.md

 controlling and programming the device!
 We could, for example, have web-based programmers that use the web serial API to program in repeater settings, you could have a web-based APRS interface, etc. etc. etc.

+## Note structure of APRS SPP messages

+The standard header looks like this:

+ff:01:00:37:00:02:00:09:<message>

+Here's the breakdown:

+bytes[0:3] = ff:01:00 <- A standard header, doesn't change

+bytes[3] = 37 <- The length of the message

+bytes[4:6] = 00:02 <- Another standard header, doesn't change

+bytes[6] = 00 <- Whether the message is a response or a command (0x00 for
+command, 0x80 for response)

+bytes[7] = 09 <- The command (0x09 for APRS message)

+Here's what the <message> looks like for a multipart aprs update:

+02:00:<ax.25 frame start>

+02:01:<ax.25 frame continued>

+02:82:<message frame end>

+The first byte (0x02) doesn't seem to change.
+The second byte is the part number of the message, in the form 0b0000XYYY, where X is 1 for the last message part, and 0 for the rest.
+YYY is the message number.